keepsake journal

 Hybrid celebration ideas

-If you and your partner are apart on the big day, turn the distance into a creative prompt:
+If you and your partner are apart on the big day, turn the distance into a creative question:

 • Record short videos answering the same three questions (“What did you appreciate this year?”, “Where did we stretch?”, “What sounds exciting next?”) and watch them simultaneously during a video call.

-• Build a shared playlist using songs that defined the year for each of you, just like the approach in Memorial Storytelling Ideas.
+• Build a shared playlist using songs that defined the year for each of you.
 Share why each track matters before hitting play.

 • Mail each other a "character sketch" describing who the other person was at the start of the year versus now.
 Read them aloud together and note how your perceptions align or differ.